Texas lawmakers consider corporate property tax cut provision

 “We cannot afford to be going dark during a period where the entire global logistics chain is focusing on coming back — or closer — to the number one economy (the U.S.) in the world,” Bennett said.

-Dale Craymer, president of the Texas Taxpayer and Research Association, agreed with Bennet and the power of such incentives to bring businesses to Texas.
+Dale Craymer, president of the Texas Taxpayer and Research Association, agreed with Bennett and the power of such incentives to bring businesses to Texas.

 “I’ve been critical of certain aspects of Chapter 313… but as critical as I’ve been of the current program, I recognize it is better than nothing, and come Jan.
 1 we will have nothing,” Craymer said.
 “That will create a huge competitive disadvantage to build in Texas relative to other states.